Local sensitivity-preserving random data down-sampling for experimental design: Abstract

 \section{Abstract}

-The quality of numerical reconstructions of unknown parameters in inverse problems heavily relies on the chosen data.
-It is crucial to select data that is sensitive to the parameters, which can be expressed through a sufficient conditioning of the Fisher Information Matrix.
-We propose a general framework that provides an efficient down-sampling strategy that can select experimental setups that preserves this conditioning, as opposed to the standard optimization approach in optimal experimental design.
-Matrix sketching techniques from randomized linear algebra is heavily leaned on to achieve this goal.
-The method requires drawing samples from a sensitivity-informed distribution, and gradient free sampling methods are integrated to execute the data selection.
-Numerical experiments demonstrate the effectiveness of this method in selecting sensor locations for Schr\"odinger potential reconstruction.
+The quality of numerical reconstructions for unknown parameters in inverse problems depends fundamentally on the selection of experimental data.
+To ensure a robust reconstruction, it is crucial to select data that are sensitive to the parameters, a property typically characterized by the conditioning of the Fisher Information Matrix (FIM).
+In this work, we propose a general framework for an efficient down-sampling strategy that selects experimental setups that preserve the information content of the full-data FIM.
+Our approach leverages matrix sketching techniques from randomized numerical linear algebra to achieve a sensitivity-preserving approximation.
+The method involves drawing samples from a sensitivity-informed distribution, which we execute using gradient-free ensemble sampling methods to handle potentially non-smooth or discrete design spaces.
+Numerical experiments demonstrate the effectiveness of this framework in selecting optimal sensor locations for a Schr\"odinger potential reconstruction problem.

 \begin{quote}

 { {\bf Keywords:} inverse problems, Fisher Information Matrix, Sensitivity analysis, Randomized Numerical Linear Algebra, Sampling methods, Schrödinger potential reconstruction, Ensemble methods} \end{quote}